 Government Guidance for School Sport

-The combination of yet another lockdown, and dark winter nights, will inevitably result in children being less active at home, which makes it even more imperative that our pupils take part in healthy activities throughout the day.
+The combination of yet another lockdown, and dark winter nights, will inevitably result in children being less active at home.
+This makes it even more imperative that our pupils take part in healthy activities during the day – like school sport.

 The DfE has published new information on what the new national restrictions mean for education and childcare settings.
 The good news is that PE can continue, but we have extracted some important points from the guidance that we should all consider…